Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Tese/Concepcao do MOM (A3M)/Concepcao de sockets/Concepcao de mecanismo de poll.md

 # Introduction & Goal
 In a messaging middleware, having a polling mechanism is not just a desirable feature, it's a necessity.
 Polling serves the critical function of determining which events are available for a given object, allowing to efficiently handle incoming data, send data, or other I/O operations.
-However, the peak of usefulness is achieved when the polling mechanism has the ability to monitor events of multiple objects simultaneously in a centralized manner.
+However, the peak of greatness is achieved when the polling mechanism has the ability to monitor events of multiple objects simultaneously.

 A mechanism that enables efficient handling of multiple objects is crucial to achieve high performance and scalability.
-It enables a single thread to handle a large number of concurrent events as opposed to having a dedicated thread for each object of interest, thus avoiding unnecessary resource consumption and latency, in addition to ensuring a higher scalability under heavy loads.
+It enables a single thread to handle a large number of concurrent events as opposed to having a dedicated thread for each object of interest, thus avoiding unnecessary resource consumption and latency, in addition to ensuring higher scalability under heavy loads.

 The primary objective behind designing this polling mechanism was to provide users with an efficient way to monitor multiple sockets using a single thread.
 This would not only provide programming flexibility but also aid in boosting performance and scalability.
-However, by avoiding tight coupling with sockets, the mechanism can be extended to monitor other entities, such as links or objects related to custom socket implementations, making it versatile and adaptable to a wide range of use cases.
+However, by avoiding tight coupling with the middleware sockets, the mechanism can be extended to monitor other entities, such as links or objects related to custom socket implementations, making it versatile and adaptable to a wide range of use cases.

-In the following section, we will delve into the specifics of how this polling mechanism works and its architecture.
+In this section, we will delve into the specifics of how this polling mechanism works, its architecture and the process that led to its development.
 # Architecture
-The polling mechanism is a simplification and adaptation of the system calls: epoll() and poll(). (*include citation to the github and pages of the manual*)
+The provided polling mechanism is a simplification and adaptation of two system calls: `poll()` and `epoll()`. (*include citation to the GitHub and pages of the manual*) For occasional polling or when the targets of the operation change frequently, the user may use `Poller.poll()`, which is analogous to the Linux kernel's `poll()`.
+If the polling targets remain relatively constant, opting for the mechanism inspired in `epoll()` is the most efficient option.
+In this case, a Poller instance is created through `Poller.create()`, the objects of interest are registered using `add()`, and the `await()` method is invoked to retrieve the available events.

+## Foundational Components
+The following components are the cornerstone of the polling mechanism, providing the necessary structures and functionality to implement the functionalities of the `poll()` and `epoll()` adaptations.
+While these components are not the most important parts, they play a crucial role in providing an efficient and reliable polling mechanism.
-## List Node
+### List Node
 The `ListNode` class implements a circular doubly linked list, which is used in multiple occasions by the poller implementation, particularly in _wait queues_ to store entries and in _pollers_ to form the _ready list_.
 Before discussing these classes in detail, it’s important to highlight some key characteristics of the `ListNode` class.

 The circular nature of this list allows for *O(1)* insertions at both the head and tail.
 Additionally, because it’s a doubly linked list, nodes can also be deleted in constant time (O(1)) when holding the reference to the node that should be deleted.
 The combination of these properties make this data structure ideal for efficiency when faced with the requirements of wait queues and pollers, as explained below.
-## Wait Queue
+### Wait Queue
 In the diagram [[Polling Class Diagram - Wait Queue Side.png]] we observe the foundation of polling mechanism, which relies on *wait queues*.
 These queues manage _wait queue entries_, each corresponding to an entity interested in an event (or events) related to the queue's owner.
 This *waiting* system, adapted from the Linux kernel, was designed to prevent unauthorized objects from manipulating *wait queues*.

 This adaptation diverges from the kernel's approach by allowing new waiters to register themselves without requiring direct access to the *wait queue* (referred as *wait_queue_head* by the kernel).
 By providing an initialized *wait queue entry* linked to the *queue* of interest, rather than the queue itself, unauthorized manipulation of the queue is prevented.
 This design ensures that waiters can only manage their own *wait queue entry* and enables the queue owner to reject a new waiter simply by not providing an initialized entry.